Osprey: Sports

-The osprey is used as a brand name for various products and sports teams, such as the Ospreys (a Welsh Rugby team) and Seattle Seahawks (an American football team of the National Football League).
-The official mascot of athletic teams at the University of North Carolina Wilmington is named Sammy C. Hawk.
-The Riverhawk is the mascot for Northeastern State University in Tahlequah, Oklahoma as well as the University of Massachusetts-Lowell.
-The Osprey is the mascot of the University of North Florida in Jacksonville, Florida.
+Some sports clubs are named after the osprey such as the University of North Florida's North Florida Ospreys and Missoula Osprey baseball team.

+"Seahawks", another term for osprey, is also common among sports teams.
+The Seattle Seahawks, a professional American football team in the National Football League, received their identity from a naming contest, defeating 1,740 others.
+According to team general manager John Thompson, the name "shows aggressiveness, reflects our soaring Northwest heritage and belongs to no other major league team."

 Other

 So-called "osprey" plumes were an important item in the plume trade of the late 19th century and used in hats including those used as part of the army uniform.
 Despite their name, these plumes were actually obtained from egrets.

-During the 2017 regular session of the Oregon Legislature, there was a short-lived controversy over the western meadowlark's status as state bird versus the osprey.
+During the 2017 regular session of the Oregon Legislature, there was a short-lived controversy over the western meadowlark's status as the state bird versus the osprey.
 The sometimes-spirited debate included state representative Rich Vial playing the meadowlark's song on his smartphone over the House microphone.
 A compromise was reached in SCR 18, which was passed on the last day of the session, designating the western meadowlark as the state songbird and the osprey as the state raptor.